-Each year millions of campers, day hikers, cross country skiers, and nature enthusiasts visit Sibley State Park to relax near their fishing piers and beautiful trails.
-Sibley State Park was first established in 1919 when the townspeople noticed that many visitors thought the surrounding area was a wonderful place to spend a relaxing day.
-The park received its name in honor of the first governor of Minnesota, Henry Hastings Sibley.
-From 1935 to 1938, the Civilian Conservation Corps built many of the structures that now litter the park grounds to this day.
-Due to its historic value, the park has also been named a historic site.
+Featuring five stunning lakes, three campgrounds, and plenty of family-friendly recreational activities, Sibley State Park is a top-tier RV holiday destination.
+The history of Sibley State Park dates back to 1917 when the townspeople in the area noticed that many visitors thought the surrounding area was a wonderful place to spend a relaxing day.
+The park was officially established in 1919 and received its name in honor of the first governor of Minnesota, Henry Hastings Sibley.
+From 1935 to 1938, the Civilian Conservation Corps built many of the structures that are still standing on the park grounds to this day.
+Due to its historical value, the park was also added to the National Register of Historic Places.

 RV Rentals in Sibley State Park